osxmidi/SFZero-X/README.md

 Linux make instructions

+Rename the unzipped JUCE folder to JUCE and move it to the home folder

+Unzip this repository/clone inside the JUCE folder

 For Juce 5 copy the files in SFZero-X/plugin/JuceLibraryCode/modules/SFZero/sfzero/Juce5 to SFZero-X/plugin/JuceLibraryCode/modules/SFZero/sfzero

-Place the unzipped SFZero-X folder (this download/clone) into the ~/JUCE6 folder

-There are basically 2 config options.

-1: Copy the contents of the JUCE6 modules folder to the plugin/JuceLibraryCode/modules folder (for making the default Vst3 version)
+1: Copy the contents of the JUCE modules folder to the plugin/JuceLibraryCode/modules folder (for making the default Vst3 version)

 or